 A betta fish can comfortably sleep with the air pump turned on as long as the flow is gentle enough.
 Betta fish are light sleepers and any harsh movement in the water column will wake them up.

 Will fish die without air pump?

-A betta fish has a labyrinth organ which allows it to absorb oxygen from the air it gulps from the water surface.
-It also has gills that allows it to absorb dissolved oxygen from the water column.
+A betta fish has a labyrinth organ that allows it to absorb oxygen from the air it gulps from the water surface.
+It also has gills that allow it to absorb dissolved oxygen from the water column.
 This is an evolutionary characteristic of the betta fish giving it a higher chance of survival.

 If you keep your betta alone in its tank, then it will not die just because it doesn’t have an air pump.
 But, if your betta is part of a community tank, then the other fish in it will also need oxygen.
 The number of fish in the community also increases the demand for oxygen so have an air pump for such a tank.